biodiversity-aq/scar-network-datasets/README.md

-# obis-network-datasets
+# SCAR-network-datasets

-This Python package creates issues for datasets linked to the OBIS network in the GBIF registry.
+This Python package creates issues for datasets added to the [SCAR network](https://www.gbif.org/network/8534dd20-c368-4a1f-bdaf-e6b390710f89) in the GBIF registry.

 Since the release of IPT 2.5.2, publishers can select the networks their dataset belongs to in IPT.
-GBIF and OBIS recommend that all marine publishers select OBIS where appropriate.

-Datasets that are added to the OBIS network appear here: https://www.gbif.org/network/2b7c7b4f-4d4f-40d3-94de-c28b6fa054a6 (note that while the dataset appears immediately the occurrence records reprocess so lag behind a little).
+Datasets that are added to the SCAR network appear here: https://www.gbif.org/network/2b7c7b4f-4d4f-40d3-94de-c28b6fa054a6 (note that while the dataset appears immediately the occurrence records reprocess so lag behind a little).

-The OBIS secretariat will list those marine datasets that are not yet in OBIS as issues to this GitHub repository and indicate which OBIS node(s) should endorse this dataset.
-Once endorsed, OBIS will harvest the dataset directly from the source IPT and list it on the OBIS node page.

-GitHub accounts per OBIS node used to assign datasets:
-- AntOBIS: @ymgan
-- IndOBIS: @johnny3125
-- Caribbean OBIS: @diodon
-- OBIS Japan: @hosonot
-- EurOBIS: @rubenpp7
-- OBIS Australia: @obisau
-- OBIS Deepsea: @haniehsaeedi
-- AfrOBIS: @TRasehlomi
-- OBIS China: @ZhaocuiMeng
-- OBIS Canada: @cornthwaitem
-- OBIS UK: @dblear
-- Ocean Tracking Network: @jdpye

 ## Run